markorodic/lines_of_code/README.md

 ## Currently in development

-- Add general test coverage
+- Fix performance issues caused by the implementation of the CodeEditor component

-- Change request animation to use memo - avoid passing count state to, and rerending, components that are not using canvas
+- Add tests

 - Allow gestures to be combined, i.e. delete + 2 lines down, paste + above, move to + line 5

 - Add side bar that shows the combined gestures

-- Add a parser layer that receives a valid gesture and creates an AST with the current code state.
-The gesture and code view will then read this on each render.
+- Add a parser layer that receives a valid gesture and creates a current code state.
+This should act as the single source of truth for the gesture and code views.

-- Add insert operation to write primitives, data structures and define fuctions
+- Add insert operation to write primitives, data structures and define fuctions.

 ## Running the app